 Read the full paper HERE

-Carlos Ibanez leaves NUS employment, affiliated with NUS as Visiting Professor
+Carlos Ibanez leaves NUS employment, remains affiliated with NUS as Visiting Professor

 Prof. Carlos Ibanez leaves NUS and relocates to Beijing to direct his new research units in Peking University and Chinese Institute for Brain Research.
 He becomes NUS Visiting Professor from 01 January 2021.
 The members of the NUS group continue their research activities to wrap up ongoing projects and ready their recent findings for publication.
 Carlos Ibanez remains affiliated with the Karolinska Institute as part time Professor in the Department of Neuroscience.